ToriiX/miniprojects/README.md

 <br>

-### Without looking at the date and only considering the time of the day at a minute granularity, these were the overall busiest times in the day  with rocket alarms in Israel:
+### Without looking at the date and only considering the time of the day at a minute granularity, these were the overall busiest times in the day with rocket alarms going off in Israel:
 <br>

 ![image](https://github.com/user-attachments/assets/8e489cf7-8f63-475c-9e0e-34e0bd675eb2)